Demystifying Special Needs Trusts in Michigan

 - National Alliance on Mental Illness: Special Needs Planning

 - Estate Planning: What Parents of Children With Disabilities Should Know

 - Illinois Yellow Pages for Kids With Disabilities

 - Autism and PDD Network

 You may know that a trust is the best option for you, but you may be unsure of what kind you need.
-Our Richland Hills MI estate planning lawyers can evaluate your situation and help you set up a trust that works for you and your family.
+Our Rochester Hills MI estate planning lawyers can evaluate your situation and help you set up a trust that works for you and your family.
 Call Sumner & Associates, P.C. today.